Home > Food > Cookie Recipes

 1 teaspoon vanilla

-Preheat oven to 350F.
-Mix together oatmeal and flour and set aside.
+Preheat oven to 350.
+Mix together oatmeal, flour and pecans and set aside.
 Mix together rest of ingredients and beat until creamy.

 Add oatmeal mixture to wet mixture and stir until everything is wet.
-Drop by spoonfuls onto greased cookie sheet.
+Drop by spoonful onto greased cookie sheet.
 Bake 12 to 15 minutes.

 48 chocolate kisses unwrapped (9-ounce bag; also try mini peanut butter cups)